Coldplay: 2000–2001: Parachutes

 The band first planned to record their debut album, Parachutes, over the span of two weeks.
-However, due to tours and other live performances, the recording took place between September 1999 and April–May 2000.
-The album was recorded at Rockfield Studios, Matrix Studios, and Wessex Sound Studios with producer Ken Nelson, although the majority of Parachutes' tracks were recorded at Liverpool's Parr Street Studios (where they used three studio rooms).
+However, due to tours and other live performances, the recording took place between September 1999 and May 2000.
+The album was initially recorded at Rockfield Studios, Matrix Studios and Wessex Sound Studios with producer Ken Nelson, although the majority of Parachutes' tracks were recorded at Liverpool's Parr Street Studios (where they used three studio rooms).
 American engineer Michael Brauer in New York mixed all of the songs for the album.
-During that time they played on the Carling Tour, which showcased up-and-coming acts.
+During that time, they played on the Carling Tour, which showcased up-and-coming acts.

 After releasing two EPs without a hit song, Coldplay had their first Top 40 hit with the lead single from Parachutes, "Shiver", which was released in March 2000, the same week Coldplay played The Forum in Tunbridge Wells supporting the band Terris as part of the NME Premier Tour.
 "Shiver" peaked at the number 35 position on the UK Singles Chart.
-June 2000 was a pivotal moment in Coldplay's history: the band embarked on their first headlining tour, including a performance at the Glastonbury Festival.
-The band also released the single "Yellow"; it was Coldplay's first release to reach the top five and rose to number four on the UK Singles Chart.
-The minimalistic music video for "Yellow" was filmed at Studland Bay in Dorset, and featured Martin singing the song in one continuous shot as he walked along the beach.
+June 2000 was a pivotal moment in Coldplay's history; they embarked on their first headlining tour, including a performance at the Glastonbury Festival.
+They also released the single "Yellow"; it was Coldplay's first release to reach the top five and rose to number four on the UK Singles Chart.
+The minimalistic music video for "Yellow" was filmed at Studland Bay in Dorset and featured Martin singing the song in one continuous shot as he walked along the beach.
 "Yellow" and "Shiver" were initially released as EPs in the spring of 2000.
-The former was released as a single in the United Kingdom on 26 June 2000.
-In the United States, the song was released as the lead single from the then-untitled debut album.
+"Yellow" was released as a single in the United Kingdom on 26 June 2000.
+In the United States, it was released as the lead single from the then-untitled debut album.
 In October 2000, the track was sent to US college and alternative radio outlets.

 Coldplay released Parachutes on 10 July 2000 in the United Kingdom via their record label, Parlophone.
 The album debuted at number one on the UK Albums Chart.
 It was released on 7 November 2000 by record label Nettwerk in North America.
-The album has been made available on various formats since its initial release; both Parlophone and Nettwerk released it as a CD in 2000, and it was also released as a Cassette by US label Capitol in 2001.
+The album has been made available in various formats since its initial release; both Parlophone and Nettwerk released it as a CD in 2000, and it was also released as a Cassette by US label Capitol in 2001.
 In the following year, Parlophone issued the album as an LP.
 Four singles were released from Parachutes, including "Shiver" and "Yellow", and enjoyed popularity in the UK and US.
 The third single was "Trouble", which reached number 10 in the UK charts.
-It was released more than a year later in the US, and reached number 28 in the Alternative Songs chart.
+It was released more than a year later in the US and reached number 28 in the Alternative Songs chart.
 In December 2001, the band released a limited-edition CD, Mince Spies, featuring a remix of "Yellow" and the Christmas song "Have Yourself a Merry Little Christmas".
-It was pressed to 1,000 copies, and was issued only to fans and journalists.
+It was pressed to 1,000 copies and issued only to fans and journalists.